Heat vs. Knicks Injury Report Today - May 12

 - Miami has a 19-6 record when scoring more than 113.1 points.

-- The Heat's offense has been better over their last 10 games, scoring 115 points per contest compared to the 109.5 they've averaged this year.
+- The Heat have been putting up 115 points per contest in their last 10 appearances, an average that's slightly higher than the 109.5 they've scored over the course of the 2022-23 season.

-- Miami makes 12 three-pointers per game (16th in the league) at a 34.4% rate (27th in the NBA), compared to the 13.1 per contest its opponents make while shooting 36.7% from beyond the arc.
+- Miami connects on 12 three-pointers per game (16th in the league) while shooting 34.4% from beyond the arc (27th in the NBA).
+It is making 1.1 fewer threes per outing than its opponents, who drain 13.1 per game while shooting 36.7%.

 - The Heat's 110.4 points per 100 possessions on offense rank 25th in the NBA, and the 110.6 points they allow per 100 possessions rank ninth in the league.